Starboard's battle with Smithfield over China-deal adds to activist image

 An investment banker that requested anonymity because he has worked with Starboard said “Jeff Smith is one of the smarter guys that you will meet... and over the last couple of years Starboard has been the most active of all the activists.”

-Smith began his career in the mergers and acquisitions department at Société Générale and is currently a member of the board of hair salon chain Regis Corp (RGS.N).
+Smith began his career in the mergers and acquisitions department at Société Générale and is currently a member of the board of hair salon chain Regis Corp.
 Although the fund has seen its share of success in recent years, it has also been met with challenges.

 During its campaign last year against AOL, Starboard maintained that AOL Chief Executive Tim Armstrong and his management had failed with its strategy to double down on transforming itself into a media and entertainment powerhouse, citing AOL’s costly investment in its network of local news sites called Patch and losses at its display advertising business.